18 Types of Toilets, Styles and Toilet Mechanisms Explained

 7. Upflush Toilet

 Upflush toilets eliminate the need for drilling holes into your bathroom floor and installing complex plumbing systems.
 Virtually, they are fully mobile and can fit anywhere in your property.
+For instance, Saniflo toilets are mostly used as macerators, however, you can also utilise them in the kitchen.
+It’s recommendable to seek the help of a Saniflo plumber for professional advice on placement and installation.

 The fundamental difference between upflush toilets and standard fixtures is the discharge system.
 The mechanism consists of a macerator toilet unit and a small pipe.
 The macerator processes solid materials like human waste and toilet paper.
 The resulting mixture of material and flush water moves through an upward pipe into the sewage.
 The discharge pipe, as small as 3/4″ across solves many structural problems.
 The fine slurry, moved by a pump, goes through the sewage system, septic tank or holding tank.